jazelly/collections-jdk/README.md

 ## Why choose this repo

-1. `collections-jdk` is strictly type-scripted.
+1. `collections-jdk` is fully typed, and it's recommended to use TypeScript in VS Code to leverage the intellisense and validation.
 For TS users, `collections-jdk` guarantees 100% fast-fail for wrong data types
-2. collections-jdk strictly follows the standard implementation of Java.
-If you like Java collections, this repo will suit your needs.
+2. collections-jdk strictly follows the Java util library, and there are some extra supports on top of that

 ## FAQ